Feeling that you control your life is a source of happiness and well-being.

 What is Your Current Reality?

-First, you should have an understanding of reality.
 I will not go too deep into what reality is.
 For our purpose, the reality is some objective state of affairs that most people can agree upon.
-Reality should be detached from emotion and treated as a simple collection of facts.
+You should detach reality from emotions and treat it as a simple collection of facts.
 Some examples of questions about reality:

 - Is your weight going up or down?